How to Make Mayonnaise from Scratch (with Video)

 My preferred and (thus far) foolproof method for making mayonnaise is to use a large bowl and hand mixer.
 This approach has never failed and the texture is beautiful for days.
 I've seen various recipes suggest an immersion blender or food processor as alternative tools.
 In The Food Lab, using a food processor involves freezing the oil which I didn’t want to bother with (plus, I try to avoid cleaning the food processor when possible).
 In terms of the immersion blender, I’ve read comments suggesting people have mixed results with that tool.
 If the jar isn't just the right size, apparently you can end up with an oily mess.
 Plus, scraping the mayonnaise off of the immersion blender and around the blade is kind of a hassle.
 Hand mixer it is.

 The update is that I am now a mini food processor convert when it comes to making mayonnaise.
-To be clear, I don't use the large food processor - it's my 3-cup Cuisinart that makes gravity-defying mayonnaise in about a minute.
+To be clear, I don't use the large food processor - it's my 3-cup Cuisinart that makes gravity-defying mayonnaise in just a couple of minutes.
 The two holes in the top control the flow of oil which ensures you don't break the emulsion.
 I use the mini Cuisinart for all sorts of dishes but would buy it just for mayonnaise now that I know its powers.
 With all of that said, I still use a hand mixer when a mini-prep isn't available.

 Eggs